School Bus Winter Driving Safety Tips

-- Keep some kitty litter or oil absorbent on board to provide emergency traction
+- Keep kitty litter or oil absorbent on hand for emergency traction

-You may want to consider some winter upgrades to your fleet such as heated mirrors and wiper blades, heating strips installed opposite the wiper’s parked position, automatic tire chains or automatic sand/gravel dispensers.
+You may want to consider some winter upgrades such as heated mirrors and wiper blades, heating strips installed opposite the wiper’s parked position, automatic tire chains or automatic sand/gravel dispensers.

 Winter Pre-Trip Inspections

-Pre-trip inspections are always important, but are even more so during the winter months.
+Pre-trip inspections are always important, but they are especially important during winter months.
 Complete the following tasks during all pre-trip inspections:

 - Clean snow and ice buildup from windows, mirrors, lights and stop arms

 - Check the wiper blades and washer fluid levels

 - Check the heater and defroster units to make sure they are working properly

 - Make sure tires are properly inflated